logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/auth.md

 In the figure above we see a cluster with Two-factor authentication disabled, OAuth enabled with one registered identity provider and LDAP authentication enabled.

-## Conclusion
-In this guide you learned how to configure authentication methods in Hopsworks.